-Instructor: Prof. Philip Ringrose (Norwegian University of Science & Technology, Norway)
+Instructor: Philip Ringrose (NTNU, Norway)

-Language: English
+Language: English NEW

 Level: Intermediate

-Duration and Online: 2 live sessions of 3-4 hours each CPD Points: 4
+Online: 2 live sessions of 3-4 hours each CPD Points: 4 (EET)

-formats: Classroom: 1 day CPD Points: 5
+Classroom: 1 day CPD Points: 5

 The course covers the design of CO2 injection projects using experiences from early-mover projects over the last 25 years.
 We first summarize the main processes and trapping mechanisms involved, using insights from several projects, including Sleipner, Snøhvit, In Salah and Northern Lights.
 We then move on to the question of how to estimate CO2 storage capacity, firstly by reviewing the methods used in regional CO2 storage mapping studies, and then looking at the physical basis behind the storage efficiency factor.
 Analysis of 4D seismic datasets at Sleipner is used to gain insights into how use of the pore space is a function of scale and rock heterogeneity.
 Moving on from methods for effective capacity estimation, we explore the main constraints to achieving storage capacity goals in terms of flow dynamics, injectivity, pressure development, and the geomechanical limits.